mbappekf/Membaer-Management-Application/README.md

 ・Implemented user registration, login, display of list on screen, update of personal information, etc.

-・The data stored in MYSQL was mapped and the data was linked by using MyBatis.
+・The data stored in MySQL was mapped and the data was linked by using MyBatis.

 ## Signup